-- 4. Past Pupil Siblings:- Children with siblings in year 11 at Weaverham High School at the time of application or with siblings who left the school in the preceding two academic years.
+- 4. Past Pupil Siblings Children with siblings in year 11 at Weaverham High School at the time of application or with siblings who left the school in the preceding two academic years.
 Siblings who have already left must have remained on roll until after the summer exams in Year 11.
 The applicant's address must match that held for the elder sibling on the school database.

-- If the household has moved in the intervening period, proof of residency at previous address must be provided to the Admissions Officer at school.
+If the household has moved in the intervening period, proof of residency at previous address must be provided to the Admissions Officer at school.

-- 5. Children resident within the designated catchment zone of the school.
-Children will be classed within this category if they and their parents/carers are resident within the catchment zones of the following schools on the closing date for applications.
+- Children not resident within a school's local catchment zone but attending partner schools for admissions purposes, as out-of-zone pupils:

 - Aston-by-Sutton Primary School

 - Crowton CE Primary School

 - Cuddington Primary School

 - Norley CE Primary School

 - Sandiway Primary School

 - University Primary Academy Weaverham (formerly Wallerscote Primary School)

 - Weaverham Forest Primary School

 - Whitley Village School

-- 6. Children not resident within a school's local catchment zone but attending partner schools for admissions purposes, as out-of-zone pupils:

-- Aston-by-Sutton Primary School

-- Crowton CE Primary School

-- Cuddington Primary School

-- Norley CE Primary School

-- Sandiway Primary School

-- University Primary Academy Weaverham (formerly Wallerscote Primary School)

-- Weaverham Forest Primary School

-- Whitley Village School

-- 7. Children of parents who have been directly employed by the school for 2 years or longer at the closing date for applications.
-A parent is any person who has parental responsibility or care for a child and lives

-- in the same family unit at the same address for the majority of the school week.
-Staff should complete a Supplementary Information Form and submit this to the Admissions Officer at school at the time of application.

-- Pupils living nearest to the school Distances are measured in a straight line from the centrally plotted Basic Land and Property Unit point (BLPU) of the child's home address to the centrally plotted BLPU point of the school as defined by Local Land and Property Gazetteer (LLPG).
+- 6. Children of parents who have been directly employed by the school for 2 years or longer at the closing date for applications.
+A parent is any person who has parental responsibility or care for a child and lives in the same family unit at the same address for the majority of the school week.
+Staff should complete a Supplementary Information Form and submit this to the Admissions Officer at school at the time of application. - Pupils living nearest to the school Distances are measured using Ordnance Survey mapping in conjunction with Local Land and Property Gazetteer (LLPG) to identify each property and each school.
+A straight line measurement in miles is taken from the place of residence to the preferred school to calculate the distance.